 8. What is the first word that comes to mind when thinking about Romania?

 9. If you’d had to leave Romania, what you would miss the most?

-A lot of things, but now it comes to mind only spring, long walks through the medieval cities from Romania and bors (Romanian soup)!
+A lot of things, but now it comes to mind only spring, long walks through the medieval cities from Romania and borscht (Romanian soup)!

 10. Some people say Romania is ”different”.
 Why is that?

 I think it is different for those who come from West.
-Romania is little bit less organized, a little more chaotic, there aren’t so many rules to live in the community (like it is in Spain).
+Romania is a little bit less organized, a little more chaotic, there aren’t so many rules to live in the community (like it is in Spain).
 But, on the other hand, Romania is a country with such a complicated bureaucracy.
 Here, the villages are so different from the ones from Spain.
-Living in the villages is like a step back in the future, there is no electricity, no water supply.
-There kind of things are hard to find in Spain.
+Living in the villages is a step back in the future, there is no electricity, no water supply.
 Romania is different because it has a rich and interesting culture, a diverse nationality, a cultural heritage that is unique in its harmony of styles.